One-shot Detail Retouching with Patch Space Neural Transformation Blending: Related Work

 \subsection{Defining Maps between Images}

 \textbf{Unsupervised methods.} Some learning-based techniques only require one or more examples of retouched photos without their before examples to learn the transfer.
-Such unsupervised methods capture a certain style by decomposing images into a reflection map and an illumination map~\cite{ma2021retinexgan}, extracting and recomposing band representations of training images~\cite{yang2020fidelity}, regularizing the unpaired training using the information extracted from the input~\cite{9334429}, segmenting the image into semantic regions~\cite{Liu16Makeup}, adaptive image regions~\cite{Frigo16Split}, learning semantic and global features~\cite{Chen18Deep}, or utilizing artistic principles and pre-defined filters~\cite{Zhang13Style,Hu18Exposure}.
+Such unsupervised methods capture a certain style by decomposing images into a reflection map and an illumination map~\cite{ma2021retinexgan}, extracting and recomposing band representations of training images~\cite{yang2020fidelity}, regularizing unpaired training using information extracted from the input~\cite{9334429}, segmenting the image into semantic regions~\cite{Liu16Makeup}, adaptive image regions~\cite{Frigo16Split}, learning semantic and global features~\cite{Chen18Deep}, progressively translating image from coarse to fine via pyramids of generative models \cite{lin2020tuigan}, or utilizing artistic principles and pre-defined filters~\cite{Zhang13Style,Hu18Exposure}.
 These methods transfer pre-defined elements of the desired style, or global color and tone.
 Defining the desired style and the content of the input image that is to remain is challenging.
 Hence, these methods typically assume prior knowledge of the type of desired adjustments.
+Even then, capturing the retouching edits in details remains out of scope since these methods are typically designed for domain transfer, working on high level features of images.

-\textbf{Supervised methods.} Establishing semantic correspondences between example and input images is needed to achieve meaningful results \cite{10.1145/2790296,Gharbi17Deep}.
-For a conceivable representation, many supervised transfer methods require a large dataset of well-aligned example image pairs whose contents are very similar \cite{kim2021representative, wang2019underexposed}.
+\textbf{Supervised methods.} For a conceivable representation, many supervised transfer methods require a large dataset of well-aligned example image pairs whose contents are very similar \cite{kim2021representative, wang2019underexposed}.
 However, finding or generating such a dataset is difficult as the content of images can change dramatically.
 Even with such a dataset, segmentation errors, unseen semantic regions, or image content can still change the results significantly \cite{10.1145/2790296}.
 In contrast, our method allows users to choose the example pairs from which the desired style is learned, hence sidestepping the challenging semantics problem.
 Similar content and structures between example and input images lead to more natural transfers.